 As you make new choices in your life you will have a lot to talk about, because you will have a lot of new feelings and thoughts.

 It does take courage to change, to open up, to be vulnerable.
 The more you know about therapy, the better prepared and braver you will be to take that first step.
-To get a more comprehensive, insider’s look into what therapy is like, read SOMEONE TO TALK TO; Understanding How Therapy Heals.
+To get a more comprehensive, insider’s look into what therapy is like, read SOMEONE TO TALK TO; What Really Happens in Therapy and how it Can Work for You.